JaxUSA Partnership School Profiles

 Research Opportunities

 UNF students actively participate in cutting-edge research across a variety of focus areas.
 Undergraduate and graduate researchers are involved in projects ranging from NASA collaborations to coastal erosion studies.
 Recent highlights include research funded by National Institutes of Health to explore biomechanical changes in mobility devices for children with cerebral palsy as well as projects on data science initiatives supported by National Institute of Standards and Technology.
+Nearly all research projects involve student researchers, with undergraduate participation being a hallmark of the institution’s approach.
+Recent initiatives include substantial grants for groundbreaking research, such as the $1.8 million awarded for U-RISE, a program aimed at enhancing research opportunities for underrepresented students.

 The University of North Florida Impact